"Steel Assassin?" Can You Help Find This "Mystery Band?"

 When I received my most recent shipment of audio goodies from the tiny-but-true heavy metal purveyors at Stormspell Records, I discovered an unexpected bonus: a CD cryptically labeled "Mystery Band—1986."
 The CD's cover was a picture of a beat-up, age-stained box with the words "STEEL ASSASSIN Master" crudely scrawled across it in black marker.
 A bright red banner at the corner of the cover warned me that this disc was "NOT FOR SALE!"

-The back cover of the disc repeats that this CD is "NOT FOR SALE" and even has my name hand-written on the back ("This Copy Belongs To..."), in what seems to be a low-tech security measure.
-By now, my curiosity was running high, and I hadn't even taken the CD out of the case yet!
+The back cover of the disc repeated that this CD was "NOT FOR SALE" and even had my name hand-written on the back ("This Copy Belongs To..."), as a sort of low-tech security measure.
+By now, my curiosity was running high, and I hadn't even taken the CD out of the case yet.
 "What the hell is this?"
 I said aloud.

-When I opened the CD and read the notes on the inside cover, it quickly became clear that I was holding something special in my hand: an honest-to-God lost recording by a still-unknown band, with a backstory fit for an episode of the old TV show, Unsolved Mysteries.
+When I opened the CD and read the notes on the inside cover, it became clear that I was holding something special in my hand: an honest-to-God lost recording by a still-unknown band, with a back story fit for an episode of the old TV show, Unsolved Mysteries.